 In 2011, the interdisciplinary research network Crossroads Asia was launched to tackle the question of how to conduct and position AS in the 21st century.
 In an effort to rethink AS ─overturn misconceptions of ‘the Other’ and challenge epistemic regimes─ the network has scrutinised traditional concepts and methods of AS and has explored novel research approaches related to multiple spatial realities, (im-)mobilities and (im-)mobilisation, borders and boundary-making/-weakening, and positionality.

-The 5th International Crossroads Asia conference will provide a platform for sharing and discussing conceptual and methodological innovations in AS research that transcend traditional disciplinary approaches.
+The 5th International Crossroads Asia conference has provided a platform for sharing and discussing conceptual and methodological innovations in AS research that transcend traditional disciplinary approaches.

 Thursday, Sept 22nd

-14.30-15.00 Welcome Address by Crossroads Asia Scientific Coordinator Dr. Claus Bech Hansen
+14:30-15:00 — Welcome Address by Crossroads Asia Coordinator Claus Bech Hansen

-15.00-16.00 Public Keynote Lecture by Prof. Shelley Feldman (Cornell University), 'Decommodifying knowledge: Recuperating the Interdisciplinarity of Area Studies'
+15:00-16:15 — Public Keynote Lecture by Shelley Feldman (Cornell University), Decommodifying knowledge: Recuperating the Interdisciplinarity of Area Studies

-16.00-17.30 Launch of the book 'Area Studies at the Crossroads.
-Knowledge Generation after the Mobility Turn', edited by Prof. Anna-Katharina Hornidge (University of Bremen) and Dr. Katja Mielke (Bonn International Center for Conversion), tbc
+16:30-18:00 — Presentation of the book Area Studies at the Crossroads.
+Knowledge Production after the Mobility Turn, edited by Katja Mielke (Bonn International Center for Conversion) and Anna-Katharina Hornidge (Leibniz-Zentrum für Marine Tropenökologie (ZMT) and University of Bremen)

 Friday, Sept 23rd

 09:00-10:30 — Session 1 Panels

 Session 1: Querying Power Constellations and Destabilizing Epistemic Regimes